Objectives and characteristics of the study

 If you are already registered as a participant in the EORP programme, you may connect to our secure website: http://www.eorp.org

-The Executive Committee of the registry is chaired by Professor Aldo P. Maggioni.
+The Executive Committee of the registry is now chaired by

 The Steering Committee is composed of one National Coordinator per participating country.
 The National Societies are responsible for the selection of the national coordinators and participating centres.

 For the list of Executive Committee and Steering Committee members, please click here.